piglovesyou/graphql-let/README.md

 [Output-file level documents](https://graphql-code-generator.com/docs/getting-started/documents-field#output-file-level)
 and
 [Output Level config](https://graphql-code-generator.com/docs/getting-started/config-field#output-level)
 right now.
-But this could be changed logically, so please [vote by issuing](https://github.com/piglovesyou/graphql-let/issues) if you'd like.
+But this could be changed logically, so, please [vote by issuing](https://github.com/piglovesyou/graphql-let/issues) if you'd like.

 ### Limitation: `documents` expects only `string | string[]`

-Documens-pointer level options such as `noRequire: true` or [Custom Document Loader](https://graphql-code-generator.com/docs/getting-started/documents-field#custom-document-loader) are not supported.
+Documen-pointer level options such as `noRequire: true` or [Custom Document Loader](https://graphql-code-generator.com/docs/getting-started/documents-field#custom-document-loader) are not supported.